 Mr. Wigdor regularly conducts oral arguments in appellate courts, including the Second Circuit, the New York Court of Appeals, and the First Department, arguing some of the most closely watched legal issues in the employment field.
 Mr. Wigdor was a Federal Law Clerk to United States District Judge Arthur D. Spatt and was appointed as an Assistant District Attorney in Suffolk County, New York where he investigated, prosecuted and tried hundreds of criminal matters ranging from robberies and burglaries to complex schemes to defraud.
 Because of the breadth of his criminal litigation experience, Mr. Wigdor was appointed under the Federal Criminal Justice Act to serve a three‐year term, in the Eastern District of New York, as a criminal defense lawyer in selected criminal cases.
 Prior to founding Wigdor LLP, Mr. Wigdor was a senior lawyer at one of the nation’s preeminent management side labor and employment firms.

 Mr. Wigdor was named as one of the Top 100 Trial Lawyers in the USA by the National Trial Lawyers and one of the Top 100 Labor / Employment Lawyers by the American Society of Legal Advocates.
 Two peer review studies, The Best Lawyers in America and Super Lawyers, have recognized Mr. Wigdor as one of the best Employment Trial Lawyers in America.
 The American Academy of Trial Attorneys, a national organization of premier attorneys, has recognized Mr. Wigdor as one of the Premier 100 trial attorneys for New York, and he has been honored with a lifetime membership from the Top American Lawyers.
+Most recently, Mr. Wigdor has been honored with a Fellowship of the Litigation Counsel of America, in recognition of his outstanding reputation and extensive litigation experience.
 Mr. Wigdor was selected as a Blue Ribbon Panelist for Super Lawyers in the employment litigation / labor and employment field after receiving one of the highest point totals in the Super Lawyers rankings.
 As a Blue Ribbon Panelist, he rates other candidates and provides recommendations regarding the candidacy of other lawyers to the prestigious Super Lawyers rankings.
-Mr. Wigdor has also received an AV rating from Martindale-Hubbell, indicating that his peers rank him as one of the preeminent lawyers in the labor and employment field.
-Avvo, a well-respected lawyer-rating agency, rates Mr. Wigdor at 10.0, its highest rating (“Superb”).
-Mr. Wigdor is a member of the Law360 Employment Law Editorial Advisory Board; a news source read by thousands of corporate counsel and firm decision makers every day.
+Mr. Wigdor has also received an AV rating from Martindale‐ Hubbell, indicating that his peers rank him as one of the preeminent lawyers in the labor and employment field.
+Avvo, a well‐respected lawyer‐rating agency, has given Mr. Wigdor its highest rating of 10.0 (“Superb”).
+Mr. Wigdor is also a member of the Law360 Employment Law Editorial Advisory Board; a news source read by thousands of corporate counsel and firm decision makers every day.
 Members of this board serve as a resource for Law360 to get feedback on the publication’s coverage in addition to insight from experts in the field.

 Mr. Wigdor received his undergraduate degree from Washington University in St. Louis, cum laude, where he was a member of the Varsity Tennis Team; a Master’s Degree from Oxford University in England; and his Juris Doctor from Catholic University School of Law in Washington, D.C., graduating in the top of his class.
 Mr. Wigdor was a senior staff member on the Catholic University Law Review and an editor of the Oxford International Review.
 While at Oxford, he received a coveted “Full‐Blue” and was a member of the Vincent’s Club.

-Mr. Wigdor is an active and philanthropic member of the Forest Hills community, where he served on the legal committee of the Forest Hills Gardens Association, had the privilege of managing several basketball teams in the Forest Hills Little League in addition to coaching a basketball team at the Forest Hills YMCA and Forest Hills Community House.
-He was a former member of the Governing Committee of the Oxonian Society, a non-profit organization dedicated to bringing heads of state to address its members, and was also a member in both the Alexander Hamilton and Theodore Roosevelt Inns of Court wherein he worked together with other selected lawyers and state and federal judges in the analysis of current legal issues.
+Mr. Wigdor is an active and philanthropic member of the Forest Hills community, where he served on the legal committee of the Forest Hills Gardens Association.
+Mr. Wigdor also had the privilege of managing several basketball teams in the Forest Hills Little League, in addition to coaching a basketball team at the Forest Hills YMCA and Forest Hills Community House.
+He is a former member of the Governing Committee of the Oxonian Society, a non‐profit organization dedicated to bringing heads of state to address its members, and was also a member of both the Alexander Hamilton and Theodore Roosevelt Inns of Court, wherein he worked together with other selected lawyers and state and federal judges in the analysis of current legal issues.
 Mr. Wigdor recently travelled to Kenya with other lawyers from the Firm, to educate Kenyan Wildlife Service Officers on evidence preservation and testifying in court.
 Mr. Wigdor is also an active member of the Westside Tennis Club at Forest Hills and a member of the International Tennis Club of the U.S.A.